BACKGROUND

 CHARACTERS & CAST

-But we’re talking about Simba now, not Kimba.
-Simba literally means “lion” in Swahili – not the most creative name for a Disney character but it works!
+Simba literally means “lion” in Swahili – not the most creative name for a Disney character but I guess it works.
 We see Simba grow up throughout the movie, both physically and emotionally.
 I love seeing baby Simba right at the start because he looks so confused, with all the animals just looking at him, and the sneeze he does is so cute!
 Then, we get young Simba, who is very curious, which gets him into trouble often.
 He’s looking to be exactly like his dad, wanting to be brave, and tough, and strong.
 He soon learns, thanks to Mufasa, that just putting yourself in danger is no way to become, or prove you are, any of those things.
-Simba is a bit naïve about what he thinks being a king is, as we see during his song “I Just Can’t Wait to be King”; he’s looking forward to being king just because it means he’ll be able to do whatever he wants, and that the likes of Zazu won’t be able to tell him what to do anymore!
+Simba is a bit naïve about what he thinks being a king is, as we see during his song “I Just Can’t Wait to be King”; he’s looking forward to being king just because it means he’ll be able to do whatever he wants, and that the likes of Zazu won’t be able to tell him what to do anymore.
 He is just a kid, so it’s not a big surprise that’s his way of thinking!
-After the tragic death of Mufasa, which Simba blames himself entirely for, he runs away, only to be found by Timon and Pumbaa, who teach him how to be carefree, and that “when the world turns its back on you, you turn your back on the world”.
+After the tragic death of Mufasa, which Simba blames himself for entirely, he runs away, only to be found by Timon and Pumbaa, who teach him how to be carefree, and that “when the world turns its back on you, you turn your back on the world”.
 It helps Simba for a time, but it’s quite clear that eventually adult Simba realises he can’t keep running from his past and his responsibilities; he has to confront them, which is why he returns to Pride Rock to challenge Scar for his kingdom again.
 Adult Simba is clearly still full of guilt and uncertainty about how his life should be, thinking the others won’t understand what he’s gone through.
 Simba does see that he has true friends by the end of it, as they help him in the final battle, and even finds love with his childhood friend, Nala.
-Young Simba is voiced by Jonathan Taylor Thomas, who starred in the TV series Home Improvement (1991-99).
-Matthew Broderick, whose acting credits speak for themselves, voices Adult Simba, although rock singer Joseph Williams provides his singing voice, which is incredibly strange as Matthew Broderick would later sing on Broadway in The Producers!

 Mufasa, Swahili for “king”, though a short-lived character within the movie, is the voice of reason.
 He keeps Simba on the right path throughout his life, even after his death.
 Mufasa is a strong figure in the movie, and is very protective of his family and the entire Pride.
 He is a respected king, and his presence is sorely missed by the Pride when they hear of his death.
 The scene of him saving Simba and trying to free himself from the stampede is incredibly emotional; the way Mufasa leaps out of there and tries desperately to claw himself up the rockface to get out is amazing.
-If only Scar hadn’t been at the top to throw him off… Mufasa is voiced by James Earl Jones, the man behind the iconic voice of Darth Vader in the Star Wars franchise.
+If only Scar hadn’t been at the top to throw him off… Mufasa was voiced by James Earl Jones, the man behind the iconic voice of Darth Vader in the Star Wars franchise.
 His voice is so distinctive and commanding that it makes everyone sit up and take notice.
-Apparently, Sean Connery was Disney’s first choice for Mufasa, but I can’t imagine anyone else voicing the character, which is why he was the only returning actor to the live-action film[4].
-Sarabi, Simba’s mother, which is Swahili for “mirage”, is a caring mother, though unfortunately she is not seen too much in this movie.
-She is voiced by Madge Sinclair, who appeared in Coming to America (1988) as the Queen of Zamunda, alongside James Earl Jones as the King of Zamunda!
+Apparently, Sean Connery was Disney’s first choice for Mufasa, but I can’t imagine anyone else voicing the character[1].
+James Earl Jones is also known for roles like playing King Jaffe Joffer in the Eddie Murphy films Coming to America (1988) and its sequel Coming 2 America (2021), and Terence Mann in Field of Dreams (1989).
+James Earl Jones is also known for his stage roles, such as his role as Jack Jefferson in The Great White Hope, on stage and in its 1970 film.
+He won a Tony Award and a Golden Globe for Most Promising Newcomer for his role.
+He won further awards for his performances in Shakespeare plays like Othello, in the title role, in 1964 and 1965, and Hamlet as Claudius in 1972.
+More recently, he played Hoke Colburn in the stage play of Driving Miss Daisy on Broadway in 2010, followed by the 2011 West End Revival and the 2013 Australian Tour.
+James Earl Jones was given a Lifetime Achievement Academy Award in 2011 and a Lifetime Achievement Tony Award in 2017.
+He sadly passed away in 2024.

 Nala is Simba’s love interest in the movie, with her name meaning “gift” in Swahili.
 She is kind and compassionate but also strong and straight-talking.
 The dynamic between her and Simba is powerful throughout their time together; even as cubs.
 They initially can’t imagine ever being together romantically, as we see when Zazu tells the cubs that they are “engaged”, but then we see them fall in love over the “Can You Feel the Love Tonight” scene.
 They are a great couple, and balance each other out perfectly.
-Moira Kelly voices Nala.
-Kelly would later have regular roles in The West Wing (1999-2000) and One Tree Hill (2003-09).
-Matthew Broderick said that he had no idea Kelly was the voice of Nala until the premiere of the movie, as he had recorded lines with a completely different voice actor[5]!
+Moira Kelly voiced Nala.
+Prior to The Lion King, she was cast as Hetty Kelly in the biopic Chaplin (1992), with Robert Downey Jr. playing Charlie Chaplin.
+Kelly would later be cast in The West Wing (1999-2000) as Mandy Hampton and One Tree Hill (2003-09) as Karen Roe.
+She also recently guest starred as Joe in the Amazon Prime series Citadel (2023-present).
+Young Nala was voiced by Niketa Calame.

 Rafiki is the High Priest of the Kingdom, another voice of reason, but he is more philosophical, wanting those around him to figure out the meaning of what he’s saying, instead of being frank about it, which particularly irritates Simba when he’s trying to work out if Rafiki is telling him his father is alive, or whether he more exists as a spirit – turns out it was the latter!
 Rafiki is fun, and well-meaning, imparting wisdom along with some humour.
 He cares about the future of the kingdom and for Simba’s well-being, wanting him to find himself again after he becomes lost with the grief of his father’s death.
-Robert Guillaume voices Rafiki, who had acted in many television series before The Lion King.
+Robert Guillaume voiced Rafiki.
+Before The Lion King, Guillaume was known for his performance as Benson in the sitcom Soap (1977-81), and its spin-off Benson (1979-86), winning Primetime Emmys for his role.
+He was later cast as Isaac Jaffe in the comedy drama series Sports Night (1998-2000).
+On stage, Guillaume starred as Nathan Detroit in Guys and Dolls on Broadway in 1976, and as Cyrano in Cyrano – The Musical in 1993.
+He was also the first African-American actor to portray The Phantom of the Opera in the Los Angeles performance of the musical in 1990.
+Guillaume passed away in 2017.

 Then, there is Zazu, the king’s major-domo, as he likes to tell everyone!
 Zazu is a bit of a know-it-all, and he feels superior to everyone, except Mufasa!
 When Scar takes over the kingdom, Zazu is kept in a cage and no longer feels like he’s better than everyone else.
 He despises Scar but is easily scared by him and the hyenas so keeps quiet, and complies with the new order of things.
 He is almost bullied in places, even by the lion cubs, as Simba and Nala go to elaborate lengths to ditch him, settling for a rhino sitting on him to stop him following them to the Elephant Graveyard.
 I feel bad for Zazu a lot of the time, but he does redeem himself in the final battle, and does keep his position as the second-in-command.
-Zazu is brilliantly voiced by Rowan Atkinson, known for his roles as Edmund Blackadder and Mr. Bean, particularly in the UK.
+Zazu is brilliantly voiced by Rowan Atkinson, known for his roles as Edmund Blackadder in the series Blackadder (1983-89) and as Mr. Bean in the 1990s series and its subsequent spin-off movies, even returning to portray the character in a small segment of the London 2012 Olympics Opening Ceremony.
+Atkinson is most notably a comedic actor, also playing the role of Johnny English in the movie series; and appearing in smaller roles in the Richard Curtis’ movies Four Weddings and a Funeral (1994) and Love Actually (2003).
+He was also cast as Emile Mondavarious in the live-action movie Scooby-Doo (2002).

 PRODUCTION